milomg/reactively/Reactive-algorithms.md

 We have a few properties that a reactive library should have:

 - **Efficient**: Never overexecute reactive elements (if their sources haven't changed, don't rerun)
-- **Glitchless**: Never allow user code to see intermediate state where only some reactive elements have updated (by the time you run a reactive element, every source should be updated)
+- **Glitch free**: Never allow user code to see intermediate state where only some reactive elements have updated (by the time you run a reactive element, every source should be updated)

 # Lazy/Eager Evaluation